 Agile Octopus therefore suits those with a battery storage system in their home, and particularly those who also have solar panels (or any other form of renewable electricity generating equipment) which can feed the battery to keep it topped up prior to the premium evening period.

 We were already with Octopus on an economy 7 tariff but we switched over to the Agile tariff on 7 December 2018.
 It was an easy process as we already had a smart meter fitted from a previous supplier.
 It’s a SMETS1 type which according to the tabloids won’t work when you change suppliers, but Octopus adopted our meter with no issues.
 Apparently if your meter has “Secure” printed on it, they can use it.

 We have 6kW of solar panels which is large for a domestic system, but the house doesn’t have a gas supply and therefore is electrically heated by a 9kW air source heat pump.
 We also have an electric car which we mainly charge using surplus solar in the summer and on cheap rate in the winter using our MyEnergi Zappi EV charge point, and the odd top-up from Chorley’s public chargers.

 A Tesla Powerwall 2 gives us 13.5kWh of storage capacity for any surplus electricity from our solar panels, and also charges on cheap rate electricity in the winter when solar yields aren’t as good.
-The Powerwall 2 was installed on 15 May 2019, replacing a Powerwall 1 which we had been using for around 3 years and is now saving my brother money on his electricity bills.
+The Powerwall 2 was installed on 15 May 2019, replacing a Powerwall 1 which we had been using for around 3 years and which is now saving my brother money on his electricity bills.